 Start by cutting an 6″ wide strip of fabric from the end of a 44″ wide piece of cloth.
 This length (6″ x 44″) will ultimately make three bags.

 I opted to use a French seam, so there will be fewer loose ends or threads to contend with when I use the bags, much like I did for these drawstring bags.

 To start, fold the fabric in half, wrong sides facing, so that you have two layers that measure 6″ x 22″.
 (I know.
 This goes against everything you’ve ever been taught about sewing!)
 Sew a straight stitch along both long edges.
 I used a 1/8″ seam allowance for these small cloth bags.

 Now use a 3/8″ seam allowance to again sew down the length of the fabric.
 This seam is essentially securing the loose ends inside of the seam.

 Using the same French seam method, sew one of the open ends closed, starting with wrong sides facing, then turning the bag to sew another seam with right sides facing.
-Repeat with third bag.
+Repeat with third cloth bag.

 Have you had any luck eliminating the plastic bags from your bulk shopping?
-Do you bring in your own bags?
+Do you bring your own cloth bags?
 Or does your store weigh your containers for a tare weight so you can fill them directly?